Pylons/pyramid/docs/tutorials/lxmlgraph/background.rst

 ====================

-This demo application presumes that you have an interest in XML technologies and might want to leverage them for a fast-as-hell, but rich and dynamic, website.
+This demo application presumes that you have an interest in XML technologies and might want to leverage them for a fast, but rich and dynamic, website.
 In this demo application, we build up, bit-by-bit, the functionality.
 Thus, you don't have to know squatola about XML to follow along.

 In fact, the real purpose of this demo app is to teach its author how to use the stack (repoze.bfg, Paster, eggs, etc.)